Matthew 5:22: Analysis

 Davies and Allison note that the references to brothers is probably an allusion to the story of Cain and Abel.
 Nolland notes that the word usually translated as brother is gender neutral in the original Greek, and is more accurately translated as "brother or sister."
 Harrington notes that brother does not literally refer to sibling, or even to just the small group of followers or disciples.
 Rather he states that the verse should be read as referring to all Israelites or all human beings.
 France disagrees, feeling that in this particular verse Jesus is referring only to the group of disciples.

 Early manuscripts are divided between whether this verse should read "whosoever is angry with his brother without a cause shall be in danger of the judgment" or "whosoever is angry with his brother shall be in danger of the judgment."
 The two versions are significantly different in implication and most modern scholars feel that "without a cause" was a later addition by a copyist trying to make the statement less radical.
-This was also the view of some Church Fathers.
+This was also the view of some Church Fathers, while Augustine of Hippo for example believed that "without cause", which many copies in his time included, was correct and that it should even be added to the three following statements since otherwise Paul the Apostle would be condemned, for "he calls the Galatians fools, though he considers them his brethren; for he did it not without cause."